spryker/documentation/202009.0/1bac3ffc-18ea-4ada-a982-d86ada54568d.md

 In the B2B companies, it is important to control purchases made by employees of the company and add order references to the external systems.
-To keep the order references in your Spryker-based shop, use the **Custom Order  Reference** feature that allows you to link a reference used in external systems, such as ERP, to your internal order.
+To keep the order references in your Spryker-based shop, use the *Custom Order  Reference* feature that allows you to link a reference used in external systems, such as ERP, to your internal order.
 When can this be useful?
 For example, your company pays the products with the invoice that has a reference.
 To make it easier to report and track the operations in your external systems, you, as a buyer, can include this reference number into your order.

-Therefore, the **Custom Order Reference** feature is pertinent when you want to:
+Therefore, the Custom Order Reference feature is pertinent when you want to:

-* track and reference external orders
+* Track and reference external orders.
-* find the necessary order easier
+* Find the necessary order easier.
-* reconcile and check that purchasing orders have been correctly performed
+* Reconcile and check that purchasing orders have been correctly performed.

 ## If you are: